Piecing together a tangram

 How long it takes

-The recommended pace of study is three years (for the majority of module combinations and routes through the qualification).
+Most students study the MA/MSc Open part-time, completing 60 credits a year over three years.
 Although it may be possible to complete this qualification in less than three years, we recommend that you take no more than 90 credits a year due to the demands that studying the degree will make on you.

 Module and microcredential start dates do vary, and depending on your study choices, the minimum time taken to complete the qualification may be more than three years.
 Study durations will also vary, and you can expect to study for different lengths of time depending on the module or microcredential: